The Potter sequence is a constellation of findings demonstrated postnatally as a consequence of severe, prolonged oligohydramnios in utero.

 At laparoscopy, they are typi...

-A sandal gap deformity is an imaging observation in antenatal ultrasound (typically second trimester) where there is an apparent increase in the interspace between the great toe of the foot from the rest of the toes (likened to the gap caused by a sandal).
+A sandal gap deformity, also known as hallux varus, is an imaging observation in antenatal ultrasound (typically second trimester) where there is an expanded first interspace, i.e. the gap between the great toe of the foot from the rest of the toes (likened to the gap caused by a sandal).

 Scar endometriosis is a term given to endometriosis occurring in a Caesarian section scar.
 It can be located at the skin, subcutaneous tissue, rectus muscle/sheath, intraperitoneally, or in the uterine myometrium (within uterine scar).

 The reported incidence of abdominal scar endo...

 Sclerosing stromal tumour (SST) of the ovary is a rare ovarian neoplasm.
 It is considered a subtype of ovarian sex cord / stromal tumour and is included in the fibroma-thecoma group of ovarian tumors 9.

 It occurs predominantly in young women, peaks around 2nd to 3rd decades of lif...